USCGC Benjamin Dailey

 USCGC Benjamin Dailey (WPC-1123) was the United States Coast Guard's 23rd cutter.
-She was the first cutter of her class stationed in the Coast Guard's Eight District, with a homeport in Pascagoula, Mississippi.
+She was the first cutter of her class stationed in the Coast Guard's Eighth District, with a homeport in Pascagoula, Mississippi.

 The vessel's manufacturer, Bollinger Shipyards, of Lockport, Louisiana, delivered the ship to the Coast Guard, in Key West, on April 20, 2017, for final outfitting and crew training.

 USCGC Benjamin Dailey was commissioned at a ceremony held in Pascagoula, Mississippi on July 4, 2017.

 Mission

 The Sentinel-class cutters are lightly armed patrol vessels with a crew of approximately two dozen sailors, capable of traveling almost 3,000 nautical miles, on five-to-eight day missions.
 The cutter is a multi-mission vessel intended to perform law enforcement, search and rescue, fisheries and environmental protection, and homeland security tasks.

 Namesake

-In 2010, Charles "Skip" W. Bowen, who was then the United States Coast Guard's most senior non-commissioned officer, proposed that all 58 cutters in the Sentinel class should be named after enlisted sailors in the Coast Guard, or one of its precursor services, who were recognized for their heroism.
-In 2014 the Coast Guard announced that Benjamin B. Dailey, keeper of the Cape Hatteras Lifesaving Station, would be the namesake of the 23rd cutter.
+Benjamin B. Dailey was the keeper of the Cape Hatteras Lifesaving Station.
+On December 22, 1884 Dailey, and the crew of six United States Life-Saving Service surfmen he commanded, rescued nine crewmen from the foundering barkentine Ephraim Williams, and were awarded the Gold Lifesaving Medal.
+Of the twelve Gold Lifesaving Medals awarded by the Life-Saving Service in its first thirty years of operation, seven were awarded for this rescue.

-Dailey, and the crew of Life Saving Service surfmen he commanded, had rescued nine crewmen from the wreck of the Ephraim Williams, and were awarded the Gold Life Saving Medal.
+In 2010, Charles "Skip" W. Bowen, who was then the United States Coast Guard's most senior non-commissioned officer, proposed that the cutters in the Sentinel class should be named after enlisted sailors in the Coast Guard, or one of its precursor services, who were recognized for their heroism.
+In 2014 the Coast Guard announced that Benjamin Dailey would be the namesake of the 23rd cutter.